synesthete/OpenerManifest/README.md

 ## Actions

 The `actions` top level key in the manifest contains a list of dictionaries, each corresponding to a web URL-to-native URL rule.
-There's a many-to-one relationship between the values in `actions` and `apps`.
+There's a many-to-many relationship between the values in `actions` and `apps`.

 ### Common values